 |Writing, Media & Research Center||Chief Student Experience Officer|

 Stage 3: Complaint to Institutional Effectiveness & Quality Assurance Department

 Students have various options to file complaints and suggestions for academic and non-academic matters to Institutional Effectiveness & Quality Assurance Department.
 There are three options that students can choose to file the complaints and suggestions.

 - Online: Individuals can complete the online suggestion form on the website or send an email to firstname.lastname@example.org.

-- On-campus: Suggestion boxes are placed at the front desk of each campus, along with business cards for the Quality Assurance team
+- On Campus: Suggestion boxes are placed in the lobby area by the front desk, along with suggestion cards for the Quality Assurance team.

-- In person: Students can walk in to discuss complaints with the Quality Assurance department every day of the week.
+- In Person: Students can walk in to discuss complaints with quality assurance department every day of the week.